sayeed-cyber/product_search_relevence/README.md

 This program actually predicts relevancy between costumer searched product and result product

-A machine learning program that generates data points of products and uses linear regression to make predictions based on customer search patterns.
+A machine learning program that generates data points of products and uses deep learning to make predictions based on customer search patterns.

 ## Data Generation
 The program generates data points with the following features: